neuefische/wd-flipped-classroom-curriculum/sessions/shell-basics/README.md

    ```
 1. install the prettier extension **Prettier - Code formatter** and explain what a code formatter
    does
-1. Go the VS Code settings and:
+1. Go to the VS Code settings and:
    - search for "default formatter" and set to prettier
    - search for "format on save" and hit checkbox
 1. install the extension `Auto Rename Tag`